leojohnson293/multinational-retail-data-centralisation/README.md

         db_clean.to_sql('order_table',self.tosql, if_exists = 'replace')
 ```

-However, if the `DataClean` class is imported to the database_utils.py file and the code above to send the dataframe to PostgreSQL is run on this file, this will create a circular import error.
+However, if the `DataClean` class is imported to the database_utils.py file and the code above to send the DataFrame to PostgreSQL is run on this file, this will create a circular import error.
 This is due to the fact that the database_utils.py file will export it's class to the data_extraction.py file which will then export it's own class to the data_cleaning.py file which will also export it's class back to the database_utils.py, thus creating a loop of imports.
 To the avoid, the `upload_to_db` method is run on the different file called main.py.

 The code below shows the main.py script.
 Here in this script, the `DatabaseConnector` and the `DataClean` classes are imported from their respective files and the instances of both classes are called.
-The variable `clean_df` is defined as the method of the `DataClean` class that has returned the respective cleaned dataframe that is to be sent to PostgreSQL.
+The variable `clean_df` is defined as the method of the `DataClean` class that has returned the respective cleaned DataFrame that is to be sent to PostgreSQL.
 Finally, the `upload_to_db` method of the `DatabaseConnector` will be called, with`clean_df` given to it as an arguement.

 ```python
 from database_utils import DatabaseConnector